Directional genetic differentiation and asymmetric migration: Introduction

-To get information on migration from genetic data in asymmetric systems rather complex models using Maximum likelihood of Bayesian approaches generally need to be applied \citep[e.g.][]{Wilson03, Beerli09}.
-In such models a large number of parameters are estimated simultaneously and involve complex optimization algorithms.
-These models are often used as so called \emph{black boxes} Ð implying that users, due to the complexity of the approach, typically only have a limited knowledge of the underlying model and assumptions.
+Currently, to obtain information about patterns of migration from genetic data in asymmetric systems, complex mathematical models using maximum likelihood or Bayesian approaches are typically required \citep[e.g.][]{Wilson03, Beerli09}.
+In these models, a large number of parameters are estimated simultaneously involving complex optimization algorithms, resulting in intensive computational requirements.
+As a consequence, these models are often used as \emph{black boxes} implying that users, due to the complexity of these analytical approaches, typically only have a limited understanding of the underlying models and their assumptions.
+Thus, most users are not in a position to adequately assess when their application is inappropriate.

-As a contrast to advanced and computationally expensive methods, we present a rather simple alternative that makes it possible to calculate a directional component of genetic differentiation at low computational effort using any of the classic measures of genetic differentiation.
-Our approach gives information on the direction of gene flow and intends to fill the gap between the complex approaches and the symmetric measures of genetic differentiation.
-The approach is based on defining a pool of migrants for each pair of populations and calculating measures of genetic differentiation between the populations and the pool.
-The directional measures of genetic differentiation can further be used to calculate asymmetric migration.
-This new approach opens up for a new field of applications where directional measures of genetic differentiation can be useful both to explore and to detect asymmetric migration patterns.